-According to the National Retail Federation, Canadians will spend about $75 per person (most of it on costumes).
+According to the National Retail Federation, a record 170 million Americans will spend close to $8 billion on candy, pumpkins, decorations and costumes – both for them and for their pets.
+Canadians will spend even more…about $75 per person (most of it on costumes).
 It’s a holiday we love, and retailers respond to that with specialty stores that set up shop in October and are gone the minute Halloween is over.

 Here are some BBB tips to make sure your Halloween is “spooktacular” fun: